zarpafantasma/corpus_rythmos/I- Scientific_Papers/007-en_US-Rhythmic_Chemistry.md

 **Abstract**

 Conventional chemical kinetics treats the reaction environment as a passive bath and models rate constants k via Arrhenius/Eyring temperature dependences.
 We propose Rhythmic Chemistry, a framework grounded in Temporal Relativity in Multiscale Systems (RTM), where the characteristic process time τ scales with an effective length L as τ ∝ L^α.
 In this view, k is not fundamental but emerges from the coupled reactant–environment system and depends on the environment's coherence exponent α.
-We outline a theoretical link between α and both kinetics and selectivity, and design falsifiable experiments—sonochemistry driven by cavitation coherence and cavity-controlled chemistry—to test the predicted α-modulation of k and product ratios.
+We outline a theoretical link between α and both kinetics and selectivity, and design falsifiable experiments, sonochemistry driven by cavitation coherence and cavity-controlled chemistry, to test the predicted α-modulation of k and product ratios.

 **Computational validation.** We implement and test the RTM chemistry framework through three simulation suites.
 S1 demonstrates that RTM-modified Arrhenius kinetics (k ∝ L^(−α) × exp(−E_a/RT)) produces measurable differences from classical kinetics, with the coherence exponent α recoverable from isothermal confinement data within 2.2% error.
 The model predicts 200× rate enhancement at 10 nm confinement for α = 2.3.
 S2 applies RTM to practical reactor geometries, predicting enhancement factors of 5× for mesoporous materials (10 nm pores, α = 2.2) up to \>5000× for microporous systems (2 nm), while accounting for diffusion limitations via Thiele modulus analysis.
 S3 demonstrates confinement-tunable selectivity: for competing reactions with different α values, selectivity can be enhanced 6× or more at 1 nm pore sizes, with explicit predictions for zeolites (ZSM-5, mordenite, faujasite) and MOFs (ZIF-8, UiO-66, MIL-101).